n0xtua/netlify-portfolio/content/authors/admin/_index.md

 ## About Me

-I am recent graduate from IISER Bhopal, BS-MS in Data Science and Engineering.
-A range of topics in Machine Learning and Robotics spark interest in me and I aim to keep exploring these areas in the hope to find my passion.
+I am a recent graduate from IISER Bhopal, BS-MS in Data Science and Engineering.
+I am interested in a range of topics such as Machine Learning, Reinforcement Learning and Robotics, and I aim to keep exploring these areas in hope to find my passion.